lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 Usually, you need to dispose of the trash once a week, but you can do it more often if you have multiple cats or notice that the sensor is blinking.

 Baking soda is a great tool in your fight with bad cat odors.
-It can neutralize cat urine/ feces and prevent the growth of odor-causing bacteria inside the waste drawer.
+It can neutralize cat urine and feces and prevent the growth of odor-causing bacteria inside the waste drawer.

 All you have to do is sprinkle some baking soda on the fresh litter to minimize odors.
-You can use a vinegar and baking powder solution to scrub the waster drawer.
+You can use a vinegar and baking powder solution to scrub the waste drawer.

 Don’t worry.
-If your automatic cat litter box is stinking, try lining the drawer with scented liner bags.
-You don’t have to buy anything expensive – thrash bags are an excellent cheap solution.
+If your automatic cat litter box stinks, try lining the drawer with scented liner bags.
+You don’t have to buy anything expensive; thrash bags are an excellent, cheap solution.

 Usually, lavender garbage bags work very well because they don’t absorb odors, and the lavender fragrance will cover any foul aromas.

 OdorTrap uses innovative technology with natural oils to attract and bind odor molecules.
-Then it neutralizes odors through a chemical reaction.
+It then neutralizes odors through a chemical reaction.

-The great thing about OdorTrap is that you can use it on automatic and traditional litter boxes, and it’s easy to attach.
+The best thing about OdorTrap is that it can be used on automatic and traditional litter boxes, and it’s easy to attach.

-An air purifier with a HEPA filter and active charcoal/carbon can do wonders for controlling cat odors around the house, especially in a multi-cat household.
+An air purifier with a HEPA filter and active charcoal or carbon can do wonders for controlling cat odors around the house, especially in a multi-cat household.

 These filters are also great for trapping cat dander and reducing allergens in the air.